• Skip to primary navigation

 They see children in a keen way – a bright-eyed, call-you-by-name, high-five way that makes me think the Jesus of slow-down-I’m-just-going-to-sit-with-these-kids-for-a-minute would grin, too.

 You give them hope, and they give you someone tall and important and not-your-parents to look up to.
-We need more priests like them, and maybe you might be one, so it’s good for you to see each other across the altar on Sundays.
+We need more servant leaders like them, and maybe you might be one, so it’s good for you to see each other across the altar on Sundays.

 So it’s good for our pastors to have you there.